Laharnar/Blocker/README.md

 --> ??

-Basic prototype that shows the basic idea.
+Basic prototype that shows the idea, without actual gameplay goals.

 Features:
 - research menu with items that can be edited